St John the Evangelist Church, Wallerawang: Evangelical union

 St. John's Church was given by the sole surviving member of the Barton family, Miss Hazel Gowring Walker Barton.
 On 18 November 1952 the Trustees of the Church of England, Sydney Diocese and the Presbyterian Church NSW became the new owners as tenants in common, with equal moiety.
 The Presbyterian minister from Bowenfels was conducting regular Sunday services but the local Anglican Parish has not used the church regularly since the early 1980s.
-Regular Anglican workship ceased at the church in 1971.
+Regular Anglican worship ceased at the church in 1971.

 In 1983 a violent storm damaged the north-east tower's pinnacle, which fell and smashed. badly damaging the roof.
 Gosford Quarries repaired the roof and pinnacle, using Maitland stone.

 Sometime during 2001 the church's insurance company ordered the property to be locked and fenced after an engineer's report revealed serious cracking in the bell tower that could be dangerous to people within the grounds.
 At this stage the church was no longer used for regular church services.

 In 2001 the church was advertised for sale.
 Suggestions ranging from dismantling and rebuilding the church in Canberra to bulldozing it completely were met with vigorous opposition from the Presbyterian Bowenfels parish.
 Their efforts were supported by the establishment of the Friends of St. John's Church, to save this important community asset.
 The Friends' charter is to preserve the fine building in the interests of the community.

 The church now belongs half to the Friends of St. John's Church and half to the Presbyterian Church NSW.
 Through the work of the Friends of St John Committee, who were successful in obtaining a grant from the Heritage Office, a conservation management plan and urgent structural and maintenance was work completed during 2004 and 2005.
 To mark the occasion of the official re-opening of St John the Evangelist Church a Thanksgiving Service was held on 14 May 2006.
 Church services (Presbyterian) restarted in May 2006 are now held on 1st and 3rd Sundays of each month at 8.30am.
 Once again the church is available for services of all faiths.